a-chris/faenz/README.md

 I'm planning to support more fields in the future for more advanced use cases.

-# How to selfhost/deploy
+# How to selfhost/deploy Faenz

 You can selfhost Faenz just by using the docker image and running it with the right environment variables.
 Faenz supports both SQLite and MySQL/MariaDB databases, follow the instructions in the next paragraphs.

-## Deploy on Heroku
+## Heroku

 The project has been written with Heroku in mind to it should be easy and not require much skills to setup.
 Deploying to Heroku requires a remote MySQL database instance since [Heroku can't host a SQLite database](https://devcenter.heroku.com/articles/sqlite3), so you have to setup the database credentials using Heroku variables.

 1. Fork this project
-2. Link your fork repository to Heroku
+2. Add your fork repository to Heroku
-3. Setup the required variables on the Heroku project dashboard or by using the CLI
+3. Setup the required variables on the Heroku project dashboard or by using the CLI:

 - BUNDLE_WITHOUT => development:test:production_sqlite
 - DB => mysql
+- ADMIN_USERNAME
 - ADMIN_PASSWORD
+- DB_HOST
+- DB_PORT
+- DB_USER
+- DB_PSWD

+4. Deploy on Heroku

+The standard name for the database will be `faenz`, if you want to give a different name you can use the environment variable `DB_NAME`.

+## Render

+[Render](https://render.com) is an Heroku alternative that I found out only recently but is pretty convenient to deploy Ruby on Rails applications.
+The setup is very similar to the Heroku one.
+As far as I know, you can host a SQLite database on render only with paid plans because with the free plan you don't get access to the file system so you need to use the MySQL solution to persist your data.

+1. Fork this project
+2. Add your fork repository to Render and during the setup select:

+- **Environment** => **Ruby**
+- **Build command** => `./bin/render-build.sh`

+3. Setup the required variables:

+- BUNDLE_WITHOUT => development:test:production_sqlite
+- DB => mysql
 - ADMIN_USERNAME
+- ADMIN_PASSWORD
 - DB_HOST
 - DB_PORT
+- DB_USER
 - DB_PSWD
-- DB_USER

-4. Deploy on Heroku
+4. Deploy on Render

+The standard name for the database will be `faenz`, if you want to give a different name you can use the environment variable `DB_NAME`

 ## Run as a Docker container